frictionlessdata/datapackage-pipelines/README.md

 - `source` - Which resources to duplicate.
 The name of the resource.
 - `target-name` - Name of the new, duplicated resource.
 - `target-path` - Path for the new, duplicated resource.
+- `duplicate_to_end` - Make the duplicate resource appear at the end, rather than immediately after its original.

 *Examples*: